amber1405/Netflix-GPT/README.md

     - Created redux store with userSlice
     - Implemented Sign out
     - Update Profile
+    - Bug Fix : Sign Up user , Profile pic & displayName update
+    - Bug Fix : If user is not logged in Redirect to Login Page & same in Browse page when user is logged in
+    - Unsubscribed to the onAuthStateChanged Callbace
+    - Add hardcoded values to constants file
+    - Register TMDB API & create an App to get Access Token
+    - Get data from TMDB now playing movies list API
+    - Custom hook for now playing movies
+    - Create movieSlice
+    - Update Store with movies data
+    - Planning for main & secondary container
+    - Fetch data for trailer videos
+    - Update store with trailer video data
+    - Embedded the youtube video & make it autoplay and mute
+    - Added tailwind for main container

 # Features

 - Login/SignUp

   - Sign In/ Sign Up Form
   - Redirect to browse page

 - Browse (after Authentication)

   - Header
   - Main movie
     - Trailer in background